Experienced Washington State Car Accident Lawyers

-No, at least not without the consent of your lawyer.
-The insurance company, even your own insurance company, is your adversary when you file a claim, because you are asking for money and they are looking for an excuse to avoid paying.
+No, at least not without the consent of an experienced Washington car accident lawyer.
+The insurance company, even your own insurance company, is your adversary when you file a claim because you are asking for money and they are looking for an excuse to avoid paying.

 My injuries will prevent me from ever returning to my previous occupation.
 Can I recover damages for the loss of my career?

 Yes, in most cases, if you can prove that it was your injury that forced you to abandon your career.
 If the injury was work-related, however, workers’ compensation rules might limit your recovery.

 Am I automatically at fault if I rear-ended the other vehicle?